 Instructions

-- Close the instant pot lid, and change the setting to manual or pressure cook mode for 5 minutes at high pressure with vent in sealing position.
+• Close the Instant Pot lid, and set it to pressure cook mode for 5 minutes at high pressure with the vent in the sealing position.

 Notes